Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

 We are all customers of a bank, and for many years now we’ve been told by our bank that they are focused on our needs and working in our best interests.
 However, as the Royal Commission finds, the current bank pricing strategy is penalising unsuspecting customers.
 Mostly farmers and people with poor English skills.
 Intentionally breaching lending laws to drive and retain more earnings growth for the big four banks.

-Behind all the different types of marketing for banks, the Royal Commission report shows the principal goal of a bank pricing strategy.
-No matter how banks dress up their retail banking or corporate banking strategy, they aim to drive significant percentage increases in profit and share price value.
-They want to keep that wealth locked into the banking system.
+Behind all the different types of marketing for banks, the Royal Commission report shows the real aim of the bank pricing strategy is to keep wealth locked into the banking system.
+No matter how banks dress up their retail banking or corporate banking strategy, banks want to drive significant percentage increases in profit and share price value.
+There is little care or consideration of the ‘little man – who remain the loser in every scenario.

-Listed below are just a few pricing strategies and its application in banking to come out from the Royal Commission:
+Listed below are just a few pricing strategies and their application in banking to come out from the Royal Commission:

-- They have complicated fees and charges structures in place to profit from all commercial exchanges, using painful pricing practices such as annual account fees, transaction fees, credit card fees, foreign currency fees, charges and penalties (i.e., most applicable to retail banking strategy, business banking, corporate banking strategy)
+2. Complicated fees and charges structures for banks to profit from all commercial exchanges, using painful pricing practices such as annual account fees, transaction fees, credit card fees, foreign currency fees, charges and penalties (i.e., most applicable to retail banking strategy, business banking, corporate banking strategy)

-- The Big Four Banks use a pricing mechanism called ‘reverse interchange’ to pay themselves for issuing credit each time a business makes an electronic payment and transaction (applicable to global transactions, corporate banking strategy).
+3. ‘Reverse interchange’ that enable banks to pay themselves for issuing credit each time a business makes an electronic payment and transaction (applicable to global transactions, corporate banking strategy).

-- They implement ‘fractional reserve banking’which enables the banks to back only a fraction of their deposits with actual cash on hand while, at the same time, making all deposits available for withdrawal.
-A genius mechanism for economic growth, which frees up capital that can be loaned out to other parties – How?
-No one knows – at least the general public. (deposit pricing strategy).
+4. “Fractional reserve banking which allows banks to pay back only a fraction of their deposits with actual cash on hand while, at the same time, making all deposits available for withdrawal.
+A genius mechanism for economic growth, which frees up capital that can be loaned out to other parties.
+How?
+Well, no one knows (at least in the general public for deposit pricing strategy).

-- The Big Four Banks may implement fractional tactical discounts on deposits and other banking products, as part of their deposit gathering strategies, to attract new customers to their brand.
+5. Fractional tactical discounts on deposits and other banking products are part of their deposit gathering strategies to attract new customers to their brand.

-The banks may choose to segment their customers (new and existing) into different customer groups and price segments.
-This is to charge different rates for the same product or service. (i.e., banking segmentation strategy to drive revenue and margin growth).
+Charging different rates for the same product or service to different customer groups. (i.e., banking segmentation strategy to drive revenue and margin growth).

-- They may try to up-sell new customers to alternative (and often higher price points) offers, products and services as soon as a new customer sets up a deposit account. (i.e., target market segmentation strategy for banks, business development strategies for banks to increase their share of the customer’s wallet).
+6. Aggressively up-selling new customers to alternatives (and often higher price points) offers, products and services as soon as a new customer sets up a deposit account. (i.e., target market segmentation strategy for banks, business development strategies for banks to increase their share of the customer’s wallet).

-- The Big Four Banks may increase transaction fees across all types of credit cards whenever they want to generate incremental yield over an economic cycle (i.e., loans and credit strategy; fees).
+8. Increasing transaction fees across all types of credit cards whenever they want to generate incremental yield over an economic cycle (i.e., loans and credit strategy; fees).
+Banks offer their customers new and frequent credit card deals even if they are in debt.
+In fact, bigger credit limits encourage spending.

-From the executive suite to the front line, The Big Four may decide to measure and reward their staff by reference to profits and sales (i.e., commercial banking sales strategies).
+Banks reward their staff based on reference to profits and sales (i.e., commercial banking sales strategies).

-- The Big Four Banks may try to lock customers into long term contractual agreements and profit generating interest repayment structures.
-These overtime generate significant profit for the banks at the expense of the customers (mortgage pricing strategy).
+10. Locking customers into long term contractual agreements and profit-generating interest repayment structures.
+This overtime, generate significant profit for the banks at the expense of the customers (mortgage pricing strategy).

-- The banks often use benchmarks (like HEM), well-known for underestimating true spending.
-Their benchmarks are used as the principal rationale for lending and may be used to write bigger loans to consumers and businesses (financial strategy for mortgage and business strategy).
+Banks also use benchmarks (like HEM) which are well-known for underestimating true spending.
+In fact, these benchmarks have become the principal rationale for lending and writing bigger loans to consumers and businesses (financial strategy for mortgage and business strategy).

 The bank pricing strategy examples listed above show selling and pricing mechanisms that favour and protect the bank’s profitability and share price.